baskerville/plato/doc/GUIDE.md

 ## Configure

-The default library path is `/mnt/onboard`.
+The default library path is `/mnt/onboard` on devices without an external SD card, and `/mnt/sd` otherwise.
 If your library lives somewhere else, you'll need to create a file named `Settings.toml` in the same directory as the program's binary with the following content:
 ```toml
 library-path = "LIBRARY_PATH"
 ```